This guide covers all concepts and features to develop your communication client application with ApiRTC.

 ApiRTC platform allows to record a composite video of a conversation.
 The video will be composed of all streams exchanged in the conversation and will be stored in ApiRTC's database.

 To start recording a conversation:

 Once the recording is stopped, the ApiRTC platform wil process it and make it available for download.
 To get notified when a record is available:

 When the video is available, you can use the

 RecordingInfo.mediaURL to download it.

 Will be documented soon.

-ApiRTC allows to create a background blurred stream based on an original stream using
+ApiRTC allows to create a background blurred stream or to add a background image based on an original stream.

 To start the blur process on a stream: